Lower estimates for the norm and the Kuratowski measure of noncompactness of Wiener-Hopf type operators: Introduction

 These equalities extended some earlier results presented in \cite[Section~9.5]{BS06} and \cite[Theorem~1]{KV25}.
 They imply that if $n=1$ and $X(\mathbb{R})$ is a separable translation-invariant Banach function space, then

-Our main motivation for this work is to answer the following question: \begin{question} Are the equivalences in \eqref{eq:maximal-noncompactness-corollaries} true in the setting of non-translation-invariant Banach function spaces, like weighted Lebesgue spaces $L^p(\mathbb{R},w)$ or variable Lebesgue spaces $L^{p(\cdot)}(\mathbb{R})$ (see, e.g., \cite{CF13,DHHR11} and Section~\ref{sec:weighted-variable-Lebesgue-spaces})? \end{question} The answer to this question is important in various problems of the Fredholm theory of Fourier convolution operators and Wiener-Hopf operators.
+Our main motivation for this work is to answer the following question: \begin{question} Are the equivalences in \eqref{eq:maximal-noncompactness-corollaries} true in the setting of non-trans\-la\-tion-invariant Banach function spaces, like weighted Lebesgue spaces $L^p(\mathbb{R},w)$ or variable Lebesgue spaces $L^{p(\cdot)}(\mathbb{R})$ (see, e.g., \cite{CF13,DHHR11} and Section~\ref{sec:weighted-variable-Lebesgue-spaces})? \end{question} The answer to this question is important in various problems of the Fredholm theory of Fourier convolution operators and Wiener-Hopf operators.

-We are not aware of quantitive estimates for the essential norm or Kuratowski measure of noncompactness of operators $W_{\mathbb{R}}(a)$ or $W_{\mathbb{R}_+}(a)$ on non-translation-invariant spaces.
-As for the qualitive results, the first equivalence in \eqref{eq:maximal-noncompactness-corollaries} was established in the case of a separable Banach function space $X(\mathbb{R})$ such that the Hardy-Littlewood maximal operator $M$ is bounded on $X(\mathbb{R})$ and on its associate space $X'(\mathbb{R})$ (see \cite[Theorem~1]{FKK19}).
+We are not aware of quantitative estimates for the essential norm or Kuratowski measure of noncompactness of operators $W_{\mathbb{R}}(a)$ or $W_{\mathbb{R}_+}(a)$ on non-translation-invariant spaces.
+As for the qualitative results, the first equivalence in \eqref{eq:maximal-noncompactness-corollaries} was established in the case of a separable Banach function space $X(\mathbb{R})$ such that the Hardy-Littlewood maximal operator $M$ is bounded on $X(\mathbb{R})$ and on its associate space $X'(\mathbb{R})$ (see \cite[Theorem~1]{FKK19}).
 Recall that the Hardy-Littewood maximal operator on $\mathbb{R}^n$ is defined by

 where the supremum is taken over all balls in $B\subseteq\mathbb{R}^n$ containing $x$.

 Our first result is the following complement to \cite[Theorem~1.3]{KS19}. \begin{theorem} Let $X(\mathbb{R}^n)$ be a Banach function space and $\Omega\subseteq\mathbb{R}^n$ be a measurable set of infinite measure such that $X(\Omega)$ has the weak doubling property (see Definition~\ref{def:weak-doubling} below).
 If $a \in \mathcal{M}^0_{X(\mathbb{R}^n)}$, then